AnotherKamila/scion-p4netfpga/README.md

 ### Flash it!

-All of this must be run as root.
+All of this must be run **as root**.
 Remember that your root shell also needs the Xilinx and NetFPGA environment variables set up.

-Although the flashing happens in the command line, the Xilinx tool gets stuck if there is no $DISPLAY.
-Therefore, if using over SSH, you need X11 forwarding to flash it: SSH with `ssh -Y`.

 Flash the bitfile with `make flash`.